LLNL/RAJA/docs/sphinx/tutorial.rst

 .. literalinclude:: ../../examples/example-add-vectors.cpp
                     :lines: 132-137

-By swapping out execution policies we can target different backends with the caveat that the developer must handle all memory management (for more info see :ref:`ref-plugins`).
+By swapping out execution policies we can target different backends, the caveat being that the developer is reponsible for memory management (for more info see :ref:`ref-plugins`).
 Furthermore, using the cuda backend requires the ``__device__`` decorator on the lambda.

 .. literalinclude:: ../../examples/example-add-vectors.cpp
                     :lines: 163-168

-Lastly, invoking the CUDA execution policy requires specifying threads per block.
+Lastly, invoking the CUDA execution policy requires specifying the number of threads per block.
 A full working version ``example-add-vectors.cpp`` may be found in the example folder.

 ---------------------